 If you have been diagnosed with dementia, you can access palliative care in Ireland.
 You can arrange palliative care by speaking to your GP or through the hospital.
 There is no cost for palliative care.
-As well as being available in hospices, palliative care can be accessed in hospital, in residential centres, nursing homes and/or at home.
+Providing palliative care is the responsibility of an entire healthcare team.
+This team may include General Practitioners (GPs), Public Health Nurses (PHNs), Registered General Nurses (RGNs), Carers, Hospital-Based Healthcare Professionals, Pharmacists, Counsellors and many other allied health professionals; this is your Primary Palliative Care Team.
+Palliative care is available in hospices, hospitals, residential centres, nursing homes and/or at home.